AlternativeFFFF/Alt-F4/Readme.md

-# Alternative Factorio Friday Fan Facts
+# Alternative Factorio Friday Fan Facts test

 Alt-F4 is a [weekly blog](http://alt-f4.blog) that's written and edited entirely by the [Factorio](https://factorio.com) community, and features various topics that are relevant to it, such as mod spotlights, community showcases or gameplay columns.